Job Market Newbies:

 Of course, going back to check the thousands of tweets, status updates and pictures linked to you online is not particularly practical, but there are some basic steps you can take to clean up your social media profile and lock it away from prying eyes.

-- -Use a Privacy Scanner –A privacy scanner for social media, which will identify privacy settings in Facebook, Google+ and Twitter that may leave your personal information publically available.
+- Use a Privacy Scanner –A privacy scanner for social media, which will identify privacy settings in Facebook, Google+ and Twitter that may leave your personal information publicly available.
 You can then manage your settings within the scanner as you wish.

-- -SPEL CORECTLY – If you’re going for a job that requires good linguistic or written skills, make sure your grammar and spelling is spot on.
+- SPEL CORRECTLY – If you’re going for a job that requires good linguistic or written skills, make sure your grammar and spelling is spot on.
 If you frequently use ALL CAPS online, it’s probably time to take a more subtle approach.

 Once you have your social media profiles locked down, your potential employers can focus on the information you want them to know about you, not your social media regrets.